 It is good to purchase the Bolo, Parang, or Panga machetes for cutting through brushes.
 They are suitable for heavy brushes and are easier to maneuver as well.

 Stainless steel blades are resistant to rust, but you need to sharpen them often; they are also much costlier and usually found in ornamental machetes.
-Lastly, high carbon steel blade can be the best blade for a machete.
+Lastly, a high-carbon steel blade can be the best blade for a machete.
 They clear thick brush and are the easiest to sharpen.

 Full Tang Availability